amirhdaghestani/startup-projects-cpp/README.md

 # startup-projects-cpp
-Startup projects for CPP learners
+15 Startup projects for CPP learners.
+Each project is separated by its own folder.

+Enjoy!